DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - **is_hidden** (Boolean) The flag for toggling context menu link visibility.
 - **label** (String) The label for the custom link URL.
 - **link** (String) The URL of the custom link.
 - **override_label** (String) The label id that refers to a context menu link item.
-When override_label is provided, the client request will omit the label field
+When override_label is provided, the client request will omit the label field.

 <a id="nestedblock--widget--change_definition--request"></a>